JonFRutan/OpenValve/README.md

 **Client**
 1. Navigate to inside the `client` directory.
 2. `npm install` - To install the needed node packages.
 3. `npm run dev` - To run the vite development environment.
+This will occupy your terminal.

+### Sources
+- Steam Games database sourced from (Kaggle)[https://www.kaggle.com/datasets/fronkongames/steam-games-dataset/data?select=games.json]